-The most common cause of duodenal ulcer is mucosal injury due to chronic infection from Helicobacter pylori.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) are the second most common cause of duodenal ulcer.
+NSAIDs are a common cause of duodenal ulcer.
+Mucosal injury due to chronic infection from Helicobacter pylori may be a cause.
 Smoking is a strong risk factor for developing ulcers.
 There are other much less common causes including Zollinger-Ellison syndrome.

 Patients can present with a variety of symptoms from duodenal ulcers.
 Epigastric abdominal pain and dyspepsia are most common.
 If eroded into a blood vessel, hematemesis, melena, or rarely bright red blood per rectum (if there is brisk bleeding) can be presenting symptoms.